clbustos/dominanceAnalysis/README.md

 [![Build Status](https://travis-ci.org/clbustos/dominanceAnalysis.svg?branch=master)](https://travis-ci.org/clbustos/dominanceAnalysis) [![codecov](https://codecov.io/gh/clbustos/dominanceAnalysis/branch/master/graph/badge.svg)](https://codecov.io/gh/clbustos/dominanceAnalysis)

-Dominance Analysis (Azen and Bodescu, 2003, 2006; Azen and Traxel, 2009;Luo and Azen, 2013), for multiple regression models: OLS, GLM and HLM.
+Dominance Analysis (Azen and Budescu, 2003, 2006; Azen and Traxel, 2009;Luo and Azen, 2013), for multiple regression models: Ordinary Least Squares, Generalized Linear Models and Hierarchical Linear Models.

-Features:
+**Features**:

--   Provides complete, conditional and general dominance analysis for *lm* (univariate and multivariate), *lmer* and *glm* (family=binomial).
+-   Provides complete, conditional and general dominance analysis for *lm* (univariate and multivariate), *lmer* and *glm* (family=binomial) models.
--   Covariance / correlation matrixes could be used as input for OLS dominance analysis, using *lmWithCov* and *mlmWithCov*, respectively.
+-   Covariance / correlation matrixes could be used as input for OLS dominance analysis, using `lmWithCov()` and `mlmWithCov()` methods, respectively.
--   You could use multiple criteria as fit indexes (useful for HLM).
+-   Multiple criteria can be used as fit indexes, which is useful especially for HLM.

 Examples
 ========